One Prompt Fits All: Universal Graph Adaptation for Pretrained Models: Introduction

 \section{Introduction}

-Graph Prompt Learning (GPL)~\cite{GPLSurvey, ProG}, which aims to design diverse graph prompt strategies, has emerged as a promising and effective alternative paradigm that bridges between graph pretraining~\cite{GCN, GAT} and downstream scenarios~\cite{GFMSurvey_202506}, which overcomes the limitations of label dependency and the misalignment between upstream pretraining and downstream tasks~\cite{GPPT}.
+Graph Prompt Learning (GPL)~\cite{GPLSurvey, ProG}, which aims to design diverse graph prompt strategies, has emerged as a promising and effective alternative paradigm that bridges between graph pretraining~\cite{GCN, GAT} and downstream scenarios~\cite{GFMSurvey_202506}, overcoming the limitations of label dependency and the misalignment between upstream pretraining and downstream tasks~\cite{GPPT}.
 Most GPLs freeze the parameters of the pretrained model and tune specific prompt module.
-Due to its compatibility with various types of graphs, such as general graphs~\cite{GPPT, GPF}, Knowledge Graphs (KGs)~\cite{KGPrompt, KGLLM, KnowledgeGraphSurvey} and Text-Attribute Graphs (TAGs)~\cite{TAGSurvey, ZeroG}, GPL demonstrates strong universality and transferability, thereby improving the fields of few/zero-shot graph learning~\cite{ZeroG, TEAGLM}, unifying downstream tasks~\cite{AllInOne, GraphPrompt+, OFA}, cross-domain graph learning~\cite{CrossDomainGraphLearning, GraphLoRA}, and promoting the development of Graph Foundation Models (GFMs)~\cite{GFMSurvey, GraphCLIP, GFMTransfer}.
+Due to its compatibility with various types of graphs, such as general graphs~\cite{GPPT, GPF}, Knowledge Graphs (KGs)~\cite{KGPrompt, KGLLM, KnowledgeGraphSurvey} and Text-Attribute Graphs (TAGs)~\cite{TAGSurvey, ZeroG}, GPL demonstrates strong universality and transferability, thereby improving the fields of few/zero-shot graph learning~\cite{ZeroG, TEAGLM}, unified task learning~\cite{AllInOne, GraphPrompt+, OFA}, cross-domain graph learning~\cite{CrossDomainGraphLearning, GraphLoRA}, and promoting the development of Graph Foundation Models (GFMs)~\cite{GFMSurvey, GraphCLIP, GFMTransfer}.

 Most GPLs can be divided into three categories according to how the prompts are integrated into the pretrained models, as illustrated in Figure \ref{fig:gpl}.
-Input-level GPLs (Figure \ref{fig:gpl}a), like feature prompt~\cite{GPF} and edge prompt~\cite{GraphControl, EdgePrompt}, insert prompt modules or soft prompt before the pretrained models, effectively modifying the input graph to align with upstream distributions.
+Input-level GPLs (Figure \ref{fig:gpl}a), like feature prompt~\cite{GPF} and edge prompt~\cite{GraphControl, EdgePrompt}, insert prompt modules or soft prompt before the pretrained models, effectively modifying the input graph to align with upstream distributions in pretraining.
 Representation-level prompts (Figure \ref{fig:gpl}c), including task tokens~\cite{GPPT} and prototypical subgraphs~\cite{GraphPrompt, ProNoG}, applies prompts to the representations generated by the pretrained models, formulating downstream tasks that align with the pretrain objectives.
 Layer-wise prompt (Figure \ref{fig:gpl}b)~\cite{GraphPrompt+, MultiGPrompt} combines the prompt with each layer inside the pretrained model, learning the distribution and propagation patterns in each layer.
 In addition, some works~\cite{MultiGPrompt, MDGFM} also explore hybrid strategies that place various prompts across different layers or components (input-, representation-level) of the model.